insin/nwb/docs/Testing.md

 Coverage will be measured automatically when your tests are run on Travis CI, or any other environment where a `CONTINUOUS_INTEGRATION` environment variable is set to `true`.

-All project templates come with a `.travis.yml` which will post coverage results to [codecov.io](https://codecov.io/) and [coveralls](https://coveralls.io) after a successful build.
+All project skeletons come with a `.travis.yml` which will post coverage results to [codecov.io](https://codecov.io/) and [coveralls](https://coveralls.io) after a successful build.

 #### Excluding Code from Coverage